 - Diversity, Equity, and Inclusion.
 I try to make progress in each class I teach.
 My approach, with examples and reflections.

 - Roles and modes of inquiry.
 I expose students to different ways for experiencing the world.
 I sometimes give students “permission” to go slow.

 - Syllabi.
-Here are some example syllabi.
 I connect learning objectives to activities and assessments.